technomancy/leiningen/README.md

 Leiningen installs itself on the first run of the `lein` shell script; there is no separate install script.
 Follow these instructions to install Leiningen manually:

-1. Make sure you have Java installed; OpenJDK version 8 is recommended at this time.
+1. Make sure you have Java installed; OpenJDK is recommended
 2. [Download the `lein` script from the `stable` branch](https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein) of this project.
 3. Place it on your `$PATH`. (`~/bin` is a good choice if it is on your path.)